thudoann/Text-Classification-for-Restaurant-Reviews-using-Machine-Learning-models/README.md

 The data we used in this project were be annotated collectively by all participants in the course.

-* We used TF-IDF vectorizer to preprocess the text data
+* Calculated the percentage of misannotated reviews led to a difference in the annotations between the annotators.
+* Used sentiment analysis on the rows with annotation disagreement.
-* Chose the baseline classifier based on the most-frequent class in the training dataset
+* Chose the baseline classifier based on the most-frequent class in the training dataset.
-* Tuned hyperparameter on the chosen model (SVC)
+* Created machine pipeline to evaluate the performance of several models and tuned hyperparameter on the highest accuracy model (SVC)
 * Evaluated the model (with model's accuracy, confusion matrix, precision and recall table)
 * Feature importance and model interpretability